top of page

 the Founder and Executive Director

-of Plant Futures Initiative, a nonprofit working to accelerate the transition to a plant-centered food system that’s better
+of Plant Futures Initiative, a nonprofit designing culture change to accelerate the shift toward a plant-centered food system that’s better for people, animals, and the planet.

 I was born and raised in Florida in a bicultural household - my mom is Mexican, my dad is American - and I grew up moving between two very different worlds.
 These contrasting cultures shaped my perspective and made me deeply aware of the social and health inequalities that exist across communities.

 When I was 12, I saw a video of how animals were treated in slaughterhouses, and my life changed forever.
 I told my parents I’d never eat animals again, and I never did.
 That decision shaped the course of my life.
 My concerns for public health, the health of the planet, and the welfare of animals drove me to adopt a plant-based diet early on and pursue a path rooted in environmental and health activism.
+Over time, I started seeing the same thread behind issues that kept me up at night: animal suffering, diet-related chronic disease in my communities, and the accelerating climate crisis.
+The connecting force that could help address all three became surprisingly clear to me: plants.

 Scan 2019-8-4 14.55.09.jpg